Motus Strenght Gray

 Power.
 Stability.
 Movement.
 And look that never comes out of focus.

-Basic knowledge of materials used in your footwear together with proper care and maintenance extends the life of your shoes.
+Basic knowledge about the materials used in your footwear, together with proper care and maintenance, extends the life of your shoes.

-Leather - Natural material most commonly used in shoe production and that has ideal properties for this purpose.
-The skin is porous, soft, absorbs and, somewhat, can be adapted to the individual form of the foot.
-The skin is not fully waterproof from the outside (climatic conditions) or inside (sweating).
-Therefore, you must properly care your leather shoes.
+LEATHER – a natural material most commonly used in shoe production and which has ideal properties for this purpose.
+Leather is porous, soft, absorbs, and to some extent can adapt to the individual shape of the foot.
+Leather is not completely waterproof on the outside (weather conditions) nor on the inside (sweating).
+Therefore, you must properly care for your leather shoes.

-Polished leather - fine surface structure with small pores.
-Remove the dirt from the shoe using the corresponding brush or wet cloth and wipe them.
+POLISHED LEATHER – fine surface structure with small pores.
+Remove dirt from the shoes using an appropriate brush or damp cloth and wipe them.
 Use a dedicated impregnation lotion or cream of the desired color.
-For occasional care (for example at work or travel), you can use self-covering sponges; However, they only polish the skin and cannot replace the corresponding care lotion.
+For occasional care (for example at work or while traveling) you can use self-polishing sponges; however, they only polish the leather and cannot replace the appropriate care lotion.

-Lacquered / painted skin - Leather with varnished and shiny surface.
-This type of skin is very susceptible to mechanical and chemical damage as far as moisture or temperature or freezing.
-Remove dirt from skin surface using a wet cloth and apply the appropriate care product intended for varnished and painted skin.
+PATENT/COLORED LEATHER – leather with a lacquered and shiny surface.
+This type of leather is very susceptible to mechanical and chemical damage regarding moisture or temperature, that is, freezing.
+Remove dirt from the leather surface using a damp cloth and apply an appropriate care product intended for patent and colored leather.

-Coated / layered skin - Skin with foil or plastic layer on the front surface.
-Has similar properties as colored or lacquered skin.
-Use a wet cloth to clean and wipe dry or use cleaners intended for synthetic materials.
+COATED/LAYERED LEATHER – leather with a foil or plastic layer on the front surface.
+It has similar properties as colored or patent leather.
+For cleaning, use a damp cloth and then wipe with a dry one or use cleaning agents intended for synthetic materials.

-Nubuk Leather, Velor (Antelop) - It's sanded skin.
-Use rubber brush or products intended for antelope care for cleaning.
-It is necessary to apply the appropriate lotion for impregnation of this type of skin to increase waterproof.
+NUBUCK LEATHER, VELVET (SUEDE) – is brushed leather.
+For cleaning, use a rubber brush or products intended for suede care.
+It is necessary to apply an appropriate impregnation lotion to this type of leather to increase water resistance.

-Other leather - There are many types of skin coming in various colors and with different finishing processing.
-The typical property of this type of skin is that their surface changes over time.
-The skin with uneven surfaces have additional, usually another color below.
-The top coat is worn because it is exposed to external influences and then the real skin colors go.
-A different kind of skin is the one on which a dedicated mechanical surface area is wearing out to see the basic color and structure.
-The dedicated skin surface continues to shoot during use and the upper layer is peeling, releasing the material structure below.
-These changes occur very quickly and increases during use.
-This type of shoe quickly gets a patina or "used" look.
-These changes are desirable and not pose a reason for complaints.
-In no case do you apply creams or polishing products to such leather surfaces.
-Use colorless impregnation sprays and leave them to dry.
-Impregnation protects shoes from moisture and dirt; However, make sure you protect your shoes from excessive soiling because dirt cannot be easily removed.
+OTHER LEATHERS – there are many types of leather that come in various colors and with different finishes.
+A typical property of these types of leather is that their surface changes over time.
+Leathers with uneven surfaces have an additional, usually different color underneath.
+The top coating wears off due to exposure to external influences, and then the true color of the leather begins to show.
+Another type of leather is one whose surface is deliberately worn by a mechanical process so that the base color and structure are immediately visible.
+The deliberately worn leather surface continues to crack during use, and the top layer peels off, revealing the material structure beneath.
+These changes happen very quickly and increase with use.
+This type of shoe quickly develops a patina or a “used” look.
+These changes are desirable and are not grounds for a complaint.
+Under no circumstances should you apply creams or polishes to such leather surfaces.
+Use colorless impregnation sprays and let them dry.
+Impregnation protects shoes from moisture and dirt; however, make sure to protect your shoes from excessive soiling because dirt cannot be easily removed.

-Other synthetic and plastic materials - They are very similar to the category "Other leather".
-A typical property is a continuous change in its appearance during use.
-The top coat / color on exposed parts is quickly worn, peeling, shoots and starts to appear second contrasting color.
-These changes happen quite quickly and are desirable, because they create a trendy "used" look.
-It's not a mistake, the intention is to happen.
-The upper layer is subject to mechanical damage and dirt.
-Avoid significant dirty because dirt cannot be easily removed from this surface and may occur for permanent damage.
+OTHER SYNTHETIC AND PLASTIC MATERIALS – are very similar to the “other leathers” category.
+A typical property is the continuous change in appearance during use.
+The top coating/color on exposed parts quickly wears off, peels, cracks, and another contrasting color begins to appear.
+These changes happen quite quickly and are desirable, as they create a trendy “used” look.
+This is not a defect; it is intended to happen.
+The top layer is susceptible to mechanical damage and dirt.
+Avoid significant soiling because dirt cannot be easily removed from such surfaces and permanent damage may occur.

-Textile - It is used for light and mostly summer and home footwear.
-Textile shoes while dry, clean the brush using appropriate textile care products, which will impregnate and point out color and partially protect shoes from dirt.
-Do not use textile footwear in a humid environment - this type of footwear is not resistant to external moisture.
+TEXTILE – used for lightweight and mainly summer and indoor footwear.
+Clean textile footwear while dry with a brush using appropriate textile care products, which will impregnate and enhance the colors and partially protect the shoes from dirt.
+Do not use textile footwear in wet environments – this type of footwear is not resistant to external moisture.

-Synthetic materials - Plastic materials, poromenes - These materials often remind the skin, but according to the properties, inferior to natural skin.
-For example, they only offer limited permeability and therefore increase sweating.
+SYNTHETIC MATERIALS - PLASTIC MATERIALS, POROMERS - these materials often resemble leather, but are inferior to natural leather in properties.
+For example, they offer only limited breathability and therefore increase sweating.
 This type of footwear requires very little maintenance.
-Plastic materials are painted, so surfaces are very susceptible to mechanical damage caused by wear.
-This mechanical damage does not constitute a reason for complaints.
-This type of stress will scrape the color from the surface and the original material color will be seen.
-Use a damp cloth with detergent to clean your shoes and wipe them.
+Plastic materials are dyed, so their surfaces are very susceptible to mechanical damage caused by wear.
+Such mechanical damage is not grounds for a complaint.
+This type of stress will scrape the color off the surface and the original color of the material will be visible.
+Use a damp cloth with detergent to clean the shoes and wipe them.

-Tire - Use a damp cloth with detergent to clean the shoes and wipe them.
-Waterproof membrane - Special material that provides water resistance while retaining permeability.
-First remove heavy dirt from the shoe with lukewarm water and sponge or brush.
-When dried, use the appropriate impregnation product.
+RUBBER – use a damp cloth with detergent to clean the shoes and wipe them.
+Waterproof membrane – a special material that provides waterproofness while maintaining breathability.
+First remove heavy dirt from the shoes with lukewarm water and a sponge or brush.
+When dry, use an appropriate impregnation product.